sagemath/trac_to_gh/Issue 3308.md

 # Issue 3308: [with patch; needs review] Update sage-sbuildhack to work with new sbuild in Debian

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3308

 Original creator: tabbott